particle-iot/docs/src/content/en/shared/firmware.md

 ### control(user_control)

-User can take control of the RGB LED, or give control back to the Spark Core firmware.
+User can take control of the RGB LED, or give control back to the system.

 ```cpp
 // take control of the RGB LED